lucas-nobrega/aprendendo-git/README.md

 # aprendendo-git
-Repositório feito para aprender sobre git e github
+Repositório feito para aprender sobre git e github.
+This is the Hello World example from the git tutorial.